zowe/docs-site/docs/user-guide/api-mediation/api-mediation-multi-tenancy.md

 ### Configuration for `/registry`

 The `/registry` endpoint is disabled by default.
-Use the following environment variable to enable this feature:
+Use the configuration property `apiml.gateway.registry.enabled=true` or environment variable `APIML_GATEWAY_REGISTRY_ENABLED=TRUE` to enable this feature.

-`APIML_CLOUDGATEWAY_REGISTRY_ENABLED=TRUE`

 ### Authentication for `/registry`